substancelab/playbook/README.md

 A few guidelines:

-* Colors are always hex, unless we need the alpha channel, in case rgba is used.
+* Colors are always 6-digit, lowercase hex (ie `#abcdef`), unless we need the alpha channel, in case rgba is used.
 * Rules, selectors are placed in alphabetical order as much as possible.
 * Place used mixins at the top to make it possible to overwrite their values.